schoology/MathJax-single-file/README.md

 mathjax-single-file
 ===================

+# SGY Modifications

+* Added new configuration for generating MML+TeX to SVG
+* Removed MathJax npm install
+* Added wget download for MathJax to ensure we are getting the same version that this system was developed for
+* Added md5 validation for downloaded mathjax archive

+## Building

+Download or clone this project then install dependencies:

+`npm install`

+Then build the specific version.
+Schoology is using MMLTeXSVG

+`grunt MMLTeXSVG`

+This will produce a minified, and non-minified file within the `dist` directory.

+# Original Notes

 An **experimental** MathJax build as a single file.

 This built offers two example configurations -- MMMLSVG, TeXSVG -- providing